 Figure 4-10 shows the narrow strip of land between the PG&E substation and the railroad right-of-way.
 Due to its limited width, it may not be feasible to locate buildings in this area.
 However it is a good location for parking.
-A fifteen-foot landscape buffer is required adjacent to the railroad right-ofway, with a double row of trees.
-The standard 25 foot landscaped buffer is required adjacent to the PG&E substation, to screen views of the substation from the freeway and from Hillcrest Station Area development.
+A fif-teen-foot landscape buffer is required adjacent to the railroad right-of-way, with a double row of trees.
+A 25-foot landscaped buffer is required adjacent to the PG&E substation, to screen views of the substation from the freeway and from Hillcrest Station Area development.